markusos/markusos.github.io/_posts/2016-01-07-create-a-site-map-using-casperjs-and-graphviz.markdown

 title:  "Create a site map using CasperJS and Graphviz"
 date:   2016-01-07 22:30:00
 categories: projects
-comments: true
 ---

 I recently challenged myself to start learning CasperJS, a scripting tool that is using the PhantomJS WebKit headless browser to navigate the web.
-For one of my first projects I decided to build a site map generation script.
-Since I was already familiar with the Graphviz tools I decided to use the Graphviz sfdp command line tool to generate visual site maps.
-This post is is a short introduction to the tool, and how to use it.
+For one of my first projects, I decided to build a site map generation script.
+Since I was already familiar with the Graphviz tools I decided to use the Graphviz sfdp command-line tool to generate visual site maps.
+This post is a short introduction to the tool, and how to use it.

-> CasperJS is an open source navigation scripting & testing utility written in Javascript for the PhantomJS WebKit headless browser and SlimerJS (Gecko).
+> CasperJS is an open-source navigation scripting & testing utility written in Javascript for the PhantomJS WebKit headless browser and SlimerJS (Gecko).
 It eases the process of defining a full navigation scenario and provides useful high-level functions, methods & syntactic sugar. - [casperjs.org](http://casperjs.org/)

 The site mapper tool is available on [Github](https://github.com/markusos/site-mapper).